-- NEW: A plane transporting the suspect to Guatemala turns back and returns to Colombia
+- A plane transporting the suspect to Guatemala turns back and returns to Colombia

-- NEW: Official: Costa Rican authorities want to assure he won't face the death penalty
+- Official: Costa Rican authorities want to assure he won't face the death penalty

 - Colombian authorities arrest the alleged mastermind of Facundo Cabral's slaying

 - Cabral was a revered Argentine folk singer

 Colombian authorities have captured a fugitive accused of being the mastermind behind the killing of an Argentine folk singer in Guatemala last year.

 Alejandro Jimenez, alias Palidejo, was arrested as he tried to enter Colombia aboard a ship, Costa Rican Attorney General Jorge Chavarria told Radio Reloj.

 "We are very pleased with the news, because it confirms that international cooperation delivers results," Chavarria said.

 Singer and composer Facundo Cabral, dubbed the "messenger of peace" by his fans, was killed when gunmen ambushed him and Nicaraguan promoter Henry Farinas in Guatemala City in July 2011.

 Cabral was a revered and beloved artist for generations of Latin Americans.
 Both Guatemala and Argentina proclaimed three days of national mourning after his death.

 Jimenez, a Costa Rican citizen, faces extradition either to Costa Rica, where there are charges of drug trafficking and money laundering against him, or to Guatemala, where he is wanted for murder.